ekiefl/pooltool/docs/meta/contributing.md

 ```
 :::

-**Referencing other pages**
+##### Markdown → Markdown/Jupyter

-To cross-reference other pages use relative paths.
-[This takes you to the 30 Degree Rule example](./examples/30_degree_rule.ipynb).
+To cross-reference other pages use **relative paths**.
+[This takes you to the 30 Degree Rule example](../examples/30_degree_rule.ipynb).
 Technically, the extension can be ommitted, but since cross-referencing in Jupyter notebooks requires the extension (see below), for consistency please keep the extension.

-##### From docstrings

-**Referencing Python objects**
+##### Docstrings → Python

 When referencing objects in the same module, simply provide their name: